TrishaMinela/LDS-Temple-Visualization/README.md

 ## Adding new temples:

-### in code:
+### in res/raw folder:
-1. in TempleView.java, adjust field howManyTemples to the number of total temples
+add new temple to the end of temple_names.txt.
+If adding multiple, add them in the order announced.
+Follow the format of the other temple names in the file.

-### in res folder:
+### in res/drawable folder:
 2. add new temple webp images in drawable:
     1. small: 200*200
     2. large: 500*500

-## Adjust temple orders:
-1. adjust orders in temple_info.txt in raw
+Images should be cropped into circles.

+### in TempleView.java:
+in TempleView.java, adjust field howManyTemples to the number of total temples.
+This will be equal to the number of lines in temple_names.txt